-If there is one area where humanity’s fundamental shame is glaringly obvious, it’s sex.
+If there is one area where humanity’s fundamental shame is glaringly obvious, it’s sexual dysfunction.
 Take a look at the following statistics:

 - 35% of the world’s women have experienced violence or sexual violence